Hello!

 In addition, I collect synthesizers, drum machines, and modules for my Eurorack projects, and I make electronic music with them.
 You can listen to some of my music here, on YouTube, or check out my Discogs page.

-I enjoy the punk-rock ethos, and I’m all about advocating straight-edge agitation, transgressive art, and egoist philosophy.
+I enjoy the punk-rock ethos, and I’m all about advocating straight edge agitation, transgressive art, and egoist philosophy.
 Even if that means sliding into the opponent’s DMs and getting upfront and personal.
 Idiots need not apply.

 For the record, I don’t care if they think I’m a “creep” or a “stalker.”
 These are make-believe bogeyman tales.
 I like to embrace the fact that I am “the bad guy” to construct a false reality for the liberal, just like The Gulf War.
 I am like the Radiohead song.
 I could also be a Negative Creep.
 “Hate” is rather used as an agitation device for artistic purposes.
 I say, embrace the semantic jail and cultural lingo that normies and liberals foist upon the “canceled.”
 If they think you are a “racist” or have a “fetish,” let them believe in their own fabricated evidence.
 They live in a semantic reality that stops them from questioning objective reality, which in turn, stops the public from pursuing the Socratic concept of “the good life.”